peterhinch/micropython-filters/non_realtime/FILT.md

 The other is to first run a decimation filter to reduce the rate to Nyquist.
 A decimation filter will introduce a time delay.
 However if this is applied to both channels the relative phase will be unaffected.

+In terms of performance, if sampling at Nyquist takes time T the first approach will take 2T.
+The second will take T + Tf where Tf is the time to do the FIR filtering.
+Tf will be less than T if the number of filter coefficients is less than the number of samples in the expected signal.

+If sampling at N*Nyquist where N > 2 decimation is likely to win out.
+Even if the number of filter coefficients increases, a decimation filter is fast because it only computes a subset of the results.

 If anyone tries this before I do, please raise an issue describing your approach and I will amend this doc.